-After Muslim backlash, lawmaker drops change to no-mask law
+After Muslim backlash, lawmaker drops mask law change

 Savannah, Ga. — Advocates accused a Georgia lawmaker of targeting Muslim women with proposed changes to a 1951 state law passed to unmasked the Ku Klux Klan, creating a backlash that prompted the Republican legislator to quickly discard the idea.